ifad/hisoka/README.md

 ```

 #What is it for?
-Think of this as a debug or analysis tool.
+Think of this as a debug or analysis tool for recording messages sent to

 The design principle is that you should be able to drop instances into a Rails app
-and find you are quite likely to record everything that happens and still
+and find you are quite likely to record everything that happens to them, and still
 render a page without a 500.
+They can be placed in views, forms, hashes, arrays
+iterated over, and pass through the app invisibly and unscathed.

 E.g. they secretly pretend to be ActiveRecord objects, iterable collections,
 objects you can put into and retrieve from hashes/arrays or hashes of arrays of